Access the report

 Read the latest report and view an interactive map on Homicides in Allegheny County (including the City of Pittsburgh) here.

-Examine up-to-date information on homicides in the County and homicides in the City of Pittsburgh.
+Examine up-to-date information on homicides in the County and City of Pittsburgh.

 What are these reports about?